mobify/workshop--adaptivejs-site-1x/README.md

 ##Ready to Start

-Once you've installed the workshop, you're ready to move on to the next step.
+Once you install the workshop, you're ready to move on to the next step.

-Run the following command to proceed to the project set up branch:
+In the `workshop--adaptivejs-site` directory, run the following command to proceed to the project set up branch:

 ```
 git checkout set-up
 ```

-Then, follow the directions in the set up branch's [README](https://github.com/mobify/workshop--adaptivejs-site/blob/set-up/README.md)
+Now, follow this link to the directions in the set up branch [README](https://github.com/mobify/workshop--adaptivejs-site/blob/set-up/README.md)